 Introduced new baseboard concept comprising standard PC/104+ form factor and an optional front panel.

-Started new assembling line, with over M accumulative investment.
+Started new assembling line.
 All assembling was moved in-house.

 Introduced the CM-X255, the next generation of popular ARMCORE module.